 Will here.
 With an account of the weirdest, hardest, most beautiful days of our lives.
 McCabe Louise Odom was born not too long ago with twisted guts.

-My wife says to be known is to be loved.
+be loved.
 There are so many who love us, so we want the last week or so of our lives to be known.
 I'll let a lot of the pictures speak for themselves.
 It's a well known fact that nobody actually reads blogs... we all just scroll down through the pictures.
 That's OK with me.
 What you'll see as you scroll are two of the most beautiful, courageous women I've ever met.

 Let's not get ahead of ourselves.
 Let's start at Saturday night.